trufflesuite/trufflesuite.com/src/docs/teams/account/manage-your-account.md

 ## Users

-The **USERS** tab will only appear if you have admin permissions.
-Here you can find a list of users and their permissions.
-This information can be particularaly useful if you're part of an organization and need to view or manage your teams permissions.
+The **USERS** tab will only appear if you are a part of an organization.
+Here you can find a list of users within the organization and their permissions.
+This information can be particularaly useful if you need to view or manage your teams permissions.